-2. Your Website
+2. Elevate Your Website

-A website is one of the most important tools you can have for your business.
+Your website is one of the most important tools you can have for your business.
 It works for you 24/7, never asks for time off, and is a great way for prospects to find you.

 - How to Write an Engaging Biography for your Financial Website

-Whether it’s on social media, your own website or through email marketing, you should always be sure that you’re nurturing your leads with useful, quality content.
+Whether it’s on your website, though social media (more on that next) or through email marketing, you should always be nurturing your leads with useful, quality content.

 Not only does writing useful content build your reputation as a trusted source and financial advisor, but it also helps you remain active and follow up with leads.

 4. Connect on Social Media

-- Choose your username.
+- Choose a username.
 Make sure you choose a name that’s simple and easy to find.
 Your business name may not be available, so you can get creative with formats to find something that works (for example, if @AdvisorWebsites isn’t available, try @Advisor-Websites or @Advisor_Websites).
 If you think you may want to join another platform down the road, it’s worth it to consider “claiming” the same handle on all platforms for continuity.

 - Follow your competition.
 One of the best ways to pinpoint what kind of content to post is to follow other businesses who you compete with.
 Look at what they’re posting, who is following them and who they are following.
 Take note of the hashtags they use, the content formats (videos or photos?) and how many people are interacting with their posts.
 If you see a profile that has 10,000 followers and only 10 likes on each photo, you probably don’t want to copy their techniques.

-Continually Improve Your Financial Advisor Marketing
+Continually Improve Your Marketing